Djama1GIT/github-parser/README.md

 pytest .
 ```

-## Creating and invoke a cloud function
+## Creating and invoking a cloud function
 <h6>
 It is assumed that you already have a postgresql server running.
 If this is not the case, you can uncomment the lines in docker-compose.yml and